OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

     //    }
     //
     //    /**
-    //     * @return hello displayName of this direct report entry.
+    //     * @return The displayName of this direct report entry.
     //     */
     //    public String getDisplayName() {
     //        return displayName;